-The following device versions are recommended for versions with thermal insulation: Version with extended neck:
+The following device versions are recommended for versions with thermal insulation: Version with extended neck for insulation:

-Order code for "Measuring tube material", option SA with an extended neck length of 105 mm (4.13 in).
+Order code for "Sensor option", option CG with an extended neck length of 105 mm (4.13 in).

 Electronics overheating on account of thermal insulation!